Geometric Planar Networks on Bichromatic Points: Introduction

 \section{Introduction}

-In this article, we study four classical graph problems on geometric graphs induced by bichromatic (red and blue) points.
+In this article, we study three classical graph problems on geometric graphs induced by bichromatic (red and blue) points.
 Suppose, we are given a set $R$ of $n$ red points and a set $B$ of $m$ blue points in the Euclidean plane.
 Consider the complete bipartite graph $G(R,B,E)$ on $R \cup B$, where the set $E$ of edges contains all bichromatic edges between the red points and the blue points.
-Also, suppose the graph $G(R,B,E)$ is embedded in the plane: the points are the vertices and each edge is represented by the segment between the two corresponding endpoints.
+Also, suppose the graph $G(R,B,E)$ is embedded in the plane: the points are the vertices and each edge is represented by the line segment between the two corresponding endpoints.
 We denote these edges as \emph{bichromatic segments}, where each bichromatic segment connects a red point with a blue point.
-A subgraph of $G(R,B,E)$ (or equivalently a subset of edges of $E$) is called non-crossing (or planar) if no pair of the edges of the subgraph cross each other.
-Next, we discuss the four graph problems on the bipartite graph $G(R,B,E)$ induced by $R\cup B$.
+A subgraph $G'$ of $G(R,B,E)$ (or equivalently a subset of edges of $E$) is called \emph{non-crossing} (or planar) if no pair of the edges of $G'$ cross each other.
+Next, we discuss the three graph problems on the bipartite graph $G(R,B,E)$ that we study in this paper.